ContentSquare/iOS-sample-app/Carthage Sample/README.md

 * You should now be able to run the application
 * You should see logs from the SDK in the Xcode console or the Console app as below

-<pre>$ CSLIB ℹ️ Info: Contentsquare SDK v4.28.0 starting in app: com.your.bundle.identifier</pre>
+<pre>$ CSLIB ℹ️ Info: Contentsquare SDK v4.29.0 starting in app: com.your.bundle.identifier</pre>
-<pre>$ CSLIB ℹ️ Info: Contentsquare Error Analysis v4.28.0 starting in app: com.your.bundle.identifier</pre>

 <pre>💡 Quick tips: Contentsquare SDK autostarts by itself </pre>